 Translating to Kano terminology, in economy-cars segment the price is a reverse-quality attribute, while luxury performance car buyers are mostly indifferent to high prices.

 Also, as a sports car buyer you'll likely care less about practical attributes such as service network, availability of charging stations, battery range.
-For budget family car owner, these very important basic considerations.
+For a budget family car owner, those are very much worth considering.

 By finding a market where your product can perfectly deliver the must-be attributes, outplay the competition in performance, and deliver enough delighters you can achieve product-market fit by choosing the market instead of changing the product.

 Airbnb is a famous example of disruption in a centuries-old industry.
 Offering unique apartments reflecting the local spirit, and at cheaper prices, Airbnb stole a large chunk of the market from traditional hotels.

 The difference is well captured in a PostFunnel article titled How Airbnb Changed the Hospitality Industry: